FEP TUBE properties

 According to the processing needs, F46 can be divided into three kinds of pellets, dispersions and paints.
 Among them, the pellets can be used for molding, extrusion and injection molding according to their different melt indexes; the dispersion is used for impregnation and sintering; the paint is used for spraying and the like.

-- FEP TUBE Structural characteristics of polyperfluoroethylene propylene
+- FEP HS TUBING Structural characteristics of polyperfluoroethylene propylene

 Like the polytetrafluoroethylene, the F46 resin is also a completely fluorinated structure, except that part of the fluorine atom of the F46 main chain is replaced by a trifluoromethyl group (-CF3).